Investigating Labeler Bias in Face Annotation for Machine Learning

-Labeler bias occurs when a group of people annotates a dataset and embeds bias into the resulting data.
-This often occurs unintentionally, as Wall et al. \cite{wall2018four} have argued that unconscious biases can influence judgments and lead to inaccurate conclusions in visual analytic feedback tasks.
-In one poignant example of labeler bias, prior work has shown that people from Western cultures tend to rate people from other cultures as being less attractive than themselves~\cite{hutson2018debiasing}.
-Consequently, an attractiveness dataset labeled primarily by people from Western cultures risks having this bias embedded\footnote{Attractiveness Test: \href{https://attractivenesstest.com/}{https://attractivenesstest.com/}}.
-Any system that uses such a dataset as a basis for decisions would subsequently perpetuate the bias of the labelers.
-Past work in machine learning has shown that fairness and accuracy can be aligned, motivating a push towards more fairness in training as a simultaneous push towards increased accuracy~\cite{wick_unlocking_2019}.
-Prior research has found that even highly experienced labelers fail to produce unbiased labels~\cite{hube_understanding_2019}.
 Perhaps most relevant to our study is recent work in CSCW by Goyal et al. \cite{goyal_is_2022} on rater identity.
 They found that rater identity (i.e., African American, LGBTQ, or neither) significantly influenced how raters annotated toxicity in online comments.
 They suggest that raters who self-identify with the identities targeted in online comments provide additional nuance and more inclusivity in trained models.
 Similar work found that other social variables (e.g., conservatism) also impact toxicity labels~\cite{sap_annotators_2022}.
-Past work has also identified that labeler bias also stems from socio-economic contexts and the application of power structures within annotation companies~\cite{miceli_between_2020}.
+Past work has identified that labeler bias also stems from socio-economic contexts and the application of power structures within annotation companies~\cite{miceli_between_2020}.
 In response, researchers have proposed more fair and human-centric crowdsourcing frameworks considering demographics and appropriate compensation~\cite{barbosa2019rehumanized}.
 In the presented examples, we can see that labeler bias can stem from a number of characteristics of the labeling group.
 In this paper, we extend the body of work on labeler bias by exploring whether demographic clusters of labelers can have an impact on labeling task estimates.